 The Smithsonian's National Zoo's Kids' Farm exhibit is a unique space within the Zoo, because it is home to domestic animals rather than exotic animals or wildlife.
 Volunteers will be trained to perform keeper aide tasks, such as preparing diets, cleaning enclosures and creating enrichment items.
-Additionally, unlike any other program at the Zoo, volunteers will also be trained in interpretation techniques, including interacting with the general public, giving public demonstrations and educating visitors about environmental issues.

 These positions are highly competitive, and there are limited spaces available.
 Submission of an application is not a guarantee of placement.
 Applicants will be interviewed by unit staff, and those who are provisionally accepted will undergo background checks, including fingerprinting, as a requirement for approval as a volunteer.
 Once accepted, volunteers must submit proof of required vaccinations, including tetanus and a negative TB test, to the Zoo's health unit.

 Please note: It is the Zoo's policy that individuals who keep venomous animals in personal collections will not be accepted as volunteer keeper aides.